Docmillz91/About-me/README.md

 # Introduction

-Hi, my name is Max and currently I'm attending San Diego College of Continuing Education where i am trying to earn a skill trade in informational technology.
-I am trying to advanced my skills so I can be an asset to a technological company in the near future.
+Hi, my name is Max and currently I'm attending San Diego College of Continuing Education, I'm trying to earn a skill trade in informational technology.

 ## Online profile: